-MOENA BUDGET POLICY
+Missouri Emergency Nurses Association (MOENA) BUDGET POLICY

 All MOENA board of director members and committee chairpersons who develop and manage budgets are responsible to work within the constraints of the established budget.
 It is the responsibility of the individual who maintains accountability for the budget process to utilize the monies allocated in the best interest and purposes of the Missouri Emergency Nurses Association.
 Budgeted monies may not be utilized for purposes other than those planned in the budget process and must be accounted for at each state council meeting and as requested.

-It is the responsibility of Board of Directors and committee chairs to prepare a budget describing the purpose of all expenditures and a dollar amount anticipated.
+It is the responsibility of MOENA Board of Directors and committee chairs to prepare a budget describing the purpose of all expenditures and a dollar amount anticipated.

 Budgets for the following year will be submitted at the final state council meeting of each year.